7:00am – 6:00pm Daily

 On the first night of the course, attendees are invited to attend a “Welcome Reception” at Birch where they can better acquaint themselves with other classmates, Mentors, Clinical Instructors and the Kois Center Team.

-The Clinical Instructor of the course will plan a dinner at a local restaurant.
+The Clinical Instructor of the course will plan a dinner at I Love Sushi.

 On the third evening of the course, Dr. Kois and his wife Karen invite you and your significant other to join them for a two hour boat cruise and dinner aboard Excellence featuring beer, wine and some of Chef Jeffrey’s signature dishes!